Gerald Basil Edwards

-Gerald Basil Edwards (G. B. Edwards) (July 8, 1899 – December 29, 1976) was a British author.
+Gerald Basil Edwards (G. B. Edwards) (July 8, 1899 – December 29, 1976) was an author from Guernsey.

 Biography

 Edwards was born in Vale, Guernsey, the son of Thomas Edwards, a quarry owner, by his wife Harriet (née Mauger).
 He served in the Royal Guernsey Light Infantry, then spent four years reading English at the University of Bristol (1919–1923), from which he apparently did not graduate; following this, he entered the literary world of London.

 Edwards is known for The Book of Ebenezer Le Page, which was published posthumously in 1981.
 Edwards had worked on his great novel for many years but only completed it towards the end of his life, presenting the typescript to his friend Edward Chaney in August 1974, rather in the manner that the fictional Ebenezer bequeaths his 'Book' to Neville Falla in the novel.
 The typescript was rejected by all the publishers it was shown to and only after Edwards' death was it taken up by Hamish Hamilton who arranged for John Fowles to write an introduction.
 It was widely and very favourably reviewed, among others by William Golding and Guy Davenport.
 Harold Bloom included it in his Western Canon.
 Penguin produced a paperback and it was published in America and in French translation.
 It has since been published in Italian by Elliot Edizioni.
 It is currently in print in Britain and America with New York Review of Books in their Classics series.